appcanary/blog/source/articles/2017-01-16-ports-can-yourself.html.markdown

 When I started writing this article, I didn't realize how well it fit into what we're doing with patch management.
 To do security right, you need to implement systems and continuously verify they are working correctly.
 [Appcanary](https://appcanary.com) helps you verify your patch management program, the script above helps you verify your firewall.
 Both without any bullshit.

 Maybe you think about these problems the same way I do.
 Are you using this script or something like it?
-Would you like it if we started firewall monitoring service?
-Please let me know: [max@appcanary.com](mailto:max@appcanary.com).
+Does your business need an automated firewall verification service by Appcanary?
+Let me know: [max@appcanary.com](mailto:max@appcanary.com).

 ---
 [^oldmap]: If you're observant, you may have noticed that this version of nmap is much older than te one on my work computer.
 If you're really observant, you may have noticed that it has a [vulnerability](https://appcanary.com/vulns/35319).